-For libraries that are not IRM-protected, if you protect a file that you then upload to SharePoint or OneDrive, the following do not work with this file: Co-authoring, Office Online, search, document preview, thumbnail, eDiscovery, and data loss prevention (DLP).
+For libraries that are not IRM-protected, if you apply protection-only to a file that you then upload to SharePoint or OneDrive, the following do not work with this file: Co-authoring, Office for the web, search, document preview, thumbnail, eDiscovery, and data loss prevention (DLP).

-Although no longer new, the following post from the Office 365 blog has some additional information that you might find useful: What’s New with Information Rights Management in SharePoint and SharePoint Online
+Although no longer new, the following post from the Microsoft 365 blog has some additional information that you might find useful: What’s New with Information Rights Management in SharePoint

 If you are ready to configure SharePoint for IRM:

-For SharePoint Online, see SharePoint Online and OneDrive for Business: IRM Configuration.
+For SharePoint in Microsoft 365, see SharePoint in Microsoft 365 and OneDrive: IRM Configuration.

 For Sharepoint Server, see Deploying the Azure Rights Management connector.

-If you have Office 365, you might be interested in reviewing File Protection Solutions in Office 365, which provides recommended capabilities for protecting files in Office 365.
+If you have Microsoft 365, you might be interested in reviewing File Protection Solutions in Microsoft 365, which provides recommended capabilities for protecting files in Microsoft 365.